Microsoft Mobile: Mobile accessories

 Besides phones Microsoft Mobile also produces mobile-phone accessories such as the Bluetooth enabled Treasure Tags.
 In newer devices Microsoft has bundled the Swedish company Colourd's headsets as opposed to first-party hardware.
 In late 2014, Microsoft launched a portable battery charger called Microsoft Portable Power, succeeded by Microsoft Portable Dual Chargers.

 Treasure Tag

 Treasure Tag, originally Nokia Treasure Tag, is an NFC and Bluetooth enabled keychain companion to Lumia devices.
 When Treasure Tags are attached to small valuables, such as keys or wallets, the Lumia device can show a map to help locate them.

 Treasure Tag Mini, originally Nokia Treasure Tag Mini, was launched by Microsoft in 2014 as a successor to the original Treasure Tag.
-It added support for iOS and Android (including Nokia X devices).
+It added support for iOS, Android (including Nokia X devices) and Microsoft feature phones (Such as the Nokia 105).
 Compared to the original, the Treasure Tag Mini comes in fewer colours, has shorter battery life, lacks NFC capabilities, and has no notification tones.